 If you’re looking to buy a new or used car, shopping for one on Driveway is easy.
 To begin, visit the website and click “Shop Used Cars” or “Shop New Cars.”
 From there, you’ll be able to search by make, model and more.
 You can also narrow your search results by several factors including price, features and appearance.

 If you’re looking for a used car, you’ll see an estimated monthly payment with $1,000 cash down.
 You’ll also see the price of the vehicle and how many miles are on it.
-In addition to the price that you see, there will also be additional fees including a plate fee, use tax, title certificate fee, registration fee, lien fee, doc fee, delivery fee and sales tax.
+In addition to the price that you see, there will also be additional fees including a plate fee, use tax, title certificate fee, registration fee, lien fee, doc fee, shipping fee and sales tax.

 You can click on a vehicle to see additional information and to begin the buying process.